HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="interaction-to-next-paint-script-categories-desktop-rum-vision.png",
-  caption: "Distribution of INP performance segmented by script categories on desktop.", description="Stacked bar chart showing the distribution of INP across LOAF script categories for desktop, measured in milliseconds (ms).
+  caption="Distribution of INP performance segmented by script categories on desktop.", description="Stacked bar chart showing the distribution of INP across LOAF script categories for desktop, measured in milliseconds (ms).
 User Review, SMS & Email, and Analytics scripts perform best, with most of their INP in the good range.
 Tag Manager and Consent Provider scripts have more mid-range INP, with some falling into the poor category.
 Advertising, Others, and User Behaviour scripts perform worse, with the majority of INP falling into the poor range.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1975914925&format=interactive", sheets_gid="947269170",